geopm/geopm/integration/tutorial/iogroup/README.md

 * write_batch():

-  If the STDOUT control has been pushed, it prints the latest value to standard output.
-If STDERR has been pushed, it prints the latest value to standard error.
+  If the TMP_FILE_CONTROL control has been pushed, it prints the latest value to the temporary file.

 * control_description():